mcrib884/totk-mousecam/README.md

 1. Download the latest release from [Releases](../../releases)
 2. Extract and copy `totk-mousecam/` to your emulator's mod folder
 3. Run `MouseCamCompanion.exe` wherever you want
-4. Start TOTK and click "**Inject & Connect**"
+4. Start TOTK and click "**Scan Memory**"
-5. Press F3 to toggle mouse capture once both the companion app and dll says ready
+5. Press F3 to toggle mouse capture once the companion says ready

 ### Linux